-I left the hospital just before my 18th birthday and I had to live in my parents’ front room for 6 years.
-After 18 months of being at home with nothing to do, I learnt to drive and got a job and life started to feel normal again.
+After being discharged from the hospital just before my 18th birthday I had to live in my parents’ front room.
+For 6 years.
+After 18 months of being at home with nothing to do, I learnt to drive and got a job.
+Life started to feel normal again.

 Over the years I’ve had several jobs, but none as rewarding as teaching wheelchair skills.

 In 1999 I got involved with a Spinal Injuries Charity called Back-Up and went on a couple of activity courses with them.
 Back-Up then asked me if I wanted to be involved with a peer-led Wheelchair Skills Training project they were starting.
-The aim was to learn how to teach people the skills they would need to use a wheelchair safely and to be more independent – I jumped at the chance!
+The aim was to learn how to teach people the skills they would need to use a wheelchair safely.
+To be more independent – I jumped at the chance!

-Through this project, I began to teach wheelchair skills to newly injured people with Spinal Cord Injury, in Spinal Centres and on courses run by Back Up around the country.
-I have gained Accreditation in Wheelchair Skills training through this work with Back Up.
+Through this project, I began to teach wheelchair skills to newly injured people with Spinal Cord Injury.
+In Spinal Centres and on courses run by Back Up around the country.
+And gained Accreditation in Wheelchair Skills training through this work with Back Up.

-For over 12 years I have taught people the fundamentals of using a wheelchair, which has encouraged them to lead more independent lives.
+For over 18 years I have taught people the fundamentals of using a wheelchair.
+Which has encouraged them to lead more independent lives.
 I have been approached by wheelchair users with a range of disabilities in my community and asked if I could teach them wheelchair skills.
-I have come to realise there are many more wheelchair users in the country that don’t get the benefits of peer-led wheelchair skills training – this is why I have started up Freedom Wheelchair Skills.
+I have come to realise there are many more wheelchair users in the country that don’t get the benefits of peer-led wheelchair skills training.
+This is why I have started up Freedom Wheelchair Skills.

 My aim is to develop the skills and confidence of people who need a wheelchair for their mobility, to enable them to lead more independent lives and get out there!